LEGAL

 • 13.4.
 Additional Term D: Backups of critical data: Unless a provision is explicitly in place, it remains the Client's responsibility to keep copies or backups of data considered critical.

-• 13.6 Additional Term J: Client or Investor has deceased or is terminally ill: In the case of a Client or Investor becoming terminally ill or in the event of the death of a Client or Investor, the Agency will cease work and cancel any remaining payments upon receiving official and/or authorised information to confirm this has occurred.
+• 13.10 Additional Term J: Client has deceased or is terminally ill: In the case of a Client becoming terminally ill or in the event of the death of a Client, the Agency will cease work and cancel any remaining payments upon receiving official and/or authorised information to confirm this has occurred.
 If the Client has set up a succession planning for their business, after a respectful amount of time has elapsed the Agency may approach the named person in the succession planning to enquire if their businesses still requires Agency services.
 In this case a new Agreement will need to be set up with the new business owner which will contain the Agency's current pricing.

-• 13.7 Additional Term L: Features and pricing of recurring Agency plans.
+• 13.12 Additional Term L: Features and pricing of recurring Agency plans.
 The below terms comply with the Unfair Contract Terms Act 1977.
 Recurring plans are arrangements set up by the agency that repeat either each month or year.
-These plans include limited use of third party tools (according to the type of plan) and limited services from the Agency.
+These plans include limited use of third party tools (according to the type of plan) and/or limited services from the Agency.
 These terms are not applicable to custom projects, directly booked generic one time services/time based support.
-'Retainers' are covered in Additional Term M.
+Conditions specific to retainer plans are covered in Additional Term M and extensively in Schedule E.

 • (a) Where external tool, service or third-party licence costs increase beyond the Agency's reasonable control, the Agency may adjust the recurring plan fees accordingly.
 The Client shall be given no less than thirty (30) calendar days' written notice of any such price increase, along with the reasons that necessitate the adjustment.